|

 Living

-of Italian conversation and grammar.
-This revised course uses
+the basics of Italian conversation and grammar.
+This revised

-the highly effective speed-learning method developed by U.S. government
+course uses the highly effective speed-learning method developed

-experts to teach foreign languages to overseas-bound servicemen
+by U.S. government experts to teach foreign languages to overseas-bound

 Bringing